 Preparing for the worst is hard work, but it doesn't have to be.
 We've compiled a list of the best prepper pantries and tips on stocking your own.
 From water storage to food preservation, we'll help you prepare for anything that might happen.

 Read on for more about the best prepper pantries and how to stock your own.

 What to Know About Prepper Pantries

-Before diving in to my list of some of the best posts I've seen on prepper pantries, I'd like to address some of the common questions we get on these.
+Before diving into this list of some of the best posts I've seen on prepper pantries, I'd like to address some of the common questions we receive on these.

 I'd also like to mention that keeping a well-stocked, long-term pantry is part of our regular life.
 If you're new to our site, I should explain that we homestead off the grid in a remote northern part of Canada.

 Now we don't consider ourselves hardcore preppers.
 However, many of the things we do as part of our life out here align with what preppers do.
-And so we every week we get emails and Facebook messages asking for our advice.
+And so every week, we get emails and Facebook messages asking for our advice.

 What is a prepper pantry and how do you stock one?

 A prepper pantry is a long-term food storage system that will keep you fed in the event of an emergency or SHTF (an acronym for s*it hits the fan - an expression commonly used to refer to the scenario that will be in place when society collapses).